elfeck/SGpp-wiki/Base-quick-start-(Python).md

 ```

 We create an object of type sgpp::base::DataVector
-which is essentially a wrapper around a \c double array.
+which is essentially a wrapper around a double array.
-The \c DataVector is initialized with as many
+The DataVector is initialized with as many
 entries as there are grid points.
 It serves as a coefficient vector for the
 sparse grid interpolant we want to construct.
 As the entries of a
-freshly created \c DataVector are not initialized, we set them to
+freshly created DataVector are not initialized, we set them to
 0.0.
 (This is superfluous here as we initialize them in the
 next few lines anyway.)